jendives2000/End-to-end-NewLife-Healthcare-Hub-Data-Analysis---Microsoft-SQL-Power-BI/README.md

 - High mortality/infection ratio is due to **case severity**, not poor care
 - Drop in hospital dependency assumes **prevention and digital-care adoption** were initiated and are active - present time is assumed to be sometime after year 2030 (it is not a forecast)
 - Synthetic dataset may **not reflect reality**
-- Hospital identifiers anonymized for privacy and **HIPAA compliance**
+- No hospital identifiers columns for privacy and **HIPAA compliance** concerns

 ---
 ## 📚 Learnings
 The SQL syntax in MS SQL Server is slightly different, however the logic used for loops in the SQL code is very similar to the one seen in Python loops.
 Using this specific syntax felt familiar.

 My healthcare domain knowledge was expanded with this project.
 While the synthetic dataset I created provided enough data to conduct an analysis, the dataset still feels as if it is lacking depth.
-Data variables like age, zip code, gender, diagnostic, severity of diagnosis, department of admission, etc, enable deeper analysis and insights.
+Data variables like age, zip code, gender, diagnostic, severity of diagnosis, department of admission, etc, would enable deeper analysis and insights.

 ---
 ## Next Steps